 - Balanced umami with a mellow finish

-- Less bitterness than traditional ceremonial matcha
+- Less bitterness than many traditional ceremonial options

-- Great for mindful daily rituals
+- Great for slower daily rituals

 | Matcha | Best For | Flavor Profile |